KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-as-struct-elements.md

 } STRUCTURE;
 ```

-New variables can be declared as follows:
+New variables can be defined as follows:
 ```c
 STRUCTURE structure = {
   .function_pointer = NULL
 };
 ```

-Of course, you'll typically want the function pointer to refer to somethign useful:
+Of course, you'll typically want the function pointer to refer to something useful:
 ```c
 void function(void)
 {